 - Interactive cases and knowledge testing

-- Practice -friendly resources and tools
+- Practice-friendly resources and tools

-- Videos to demonstrated clinical skills
+- Videos to demonstrate clinical skills

-- Practice Implementation Advice and discussion
+- Practice implementation advice and discussion

 Welcome to Spine Online, we hope you enjoy the modules!

-Each module will contain the following sections;
+Each module will contain the following sections:

 - Guidelines & Provincial Updates